TechneWare/SmarterMail.Cli/README.md

 - **UseAutoTokenRefresh:** true or false
 	- If true, the client will maintain an active connection
 	- If false, the API wrapper (SmartMailApiClient) will refresh the token as needed upon the next request
-- **PercentAbuseTrigger:** A number between 0 and 1 that triggers CIDR blocking if the subnet exceeds this percentage of bad actor IPs.
+- **PercentAbuseTrigger:** A number between 0 and 1 that triggers CIDR blocking if the sub-net exceeds this percentage of bad actor IPs.
-	- The settings command limits this to .005 to 1, as .005 in a /24 subnet requires at least 2 IPs to trigger blocking.
+	- The settings command limits this to .005 to 1, as .005 in a /24 sub-net requires at least 2 IPs to trigger blocking.
 - **UseAutoLogin:** If true, attempt to connect to the server at launch using the AutoLoginUsername and AutoLoginPassword.
 - **AutoLoginUsername:** The account to login with
 - **AutoLoginPassword:** The password to the account